 You are making more room for yourself in your partner’s heart while understanding how to connect better with them through relationship love languages.
-Your concern and appreciation will be reciprocated.
+Your concern and appreciation more than likely will be reciprocated.
 Also, you will easily understand when your partner shows appreciation and not miss the attempt made by them.
 Thus, love languages help develop mutual appreciation among couples.

 Misunderstandings can make your dating experience turn bitter.
 The saddest part is you may not know the exact cause for the same.
 It is mainly due to the disconnect between two individuals trying to develop a relationship and the failure to realize each other’s love language.
-Here are few tips for dating people with each type of love language.
+Here are a few tips for dating people with each type of love language.